 ERISA Denial Claims

-Moreover, under ERISA, an insurer is granted broad discretion to decide if it should pay a claim, and a decision to deny a claim is entitled to great deference by a reviewing court.
+Moreover, under ERISA, an insurance company is given broad discretion to decide if it should pay a claim, and a decision to deny a claim is entitled to great deference by a reviewing court.
 The decision will be affirmed unless the reviewing court determines the insurance company acted in a way that was arbitrary and capricious.
 Moreover, insurers typically include discretionary clauses in all of their policies, which gives even greater authority to determine whether or not to pay a claim.
 In essence, the standard of review and inclusion of a discretionary clause allows insurers to interpret the meaning of any particular contractual term on a case-by-case basis.How Insurance Companies Use ERISA as a Way to Deny Coverage

-Another major difference between a typical insurance claim denial proceeding and claims proceeding under ERISA is the lack of discovery.
+Another major difference between a typical insurance claim denial proceeding and ERISA denial claims is the lack of discovery.
 The Federal Rules of Civil Procedure do not apply to ERISA cases.
 The final judicial decision is made exclusively on the administrative record existing at the time of the claim’s denial.
 The lack of discovery is justified as a means to limit the facts presented in the ERISA lawsuit to those known to the insurer at the time of the claim.
 A claimant is not entitled to have a jury or judge receive and weigh facts not introduced during the administrative proceeding upon which the lawsuit arises.

 Given these substantial obstacles, many claimants find judicial recourse very difficult.
 Much of the record of the case is determined prior to a lawsuit being filed.
-Consequently, obtaining experienced counsel—as early as possible—it critical.
-ERISA cases are difficult, complex, and full of potential pitfalls.
+Consequently, obtaining experienced counsel—as early as possible—is critical.
+ERISA denial claims are difficult, complex, and full of potential pitfalls.
 As such, having legal guidance at every step along the way will greatly increase your chances of prevailing on a disputed claim.Are You Dealing With an ERISA Denial Claim?